-Objective 10 Develop a ne Develop a new five-year strategy to improve services for the communities we serve Lead Executive Roger Davids Roger Davidson, Director of Strategy and Transformation Lead Assurance Scrutiny Finance and Investr nent Committee Lead Executive's Assurance statement Ass ured ⊠ F Partially Assured □ Not Assured □ ExCo and the Board have received regular updates to the development of our new strategy and been instrumental in shaping it.
-There is a timeline and process laid out for agreement by the Board and currently there is reasonable confidence it will completed to schedule, with the relevant input from stakeholders and ownership by the organisation.
-In the past few months we have prioritised engagement including strategy events for LAS leaders, a successful crowd souring project, onsite interviews and commissioning local engagement with the public via Healthwatches.
-This work will continue.
-We are now focussing on content development including what our approach will be across 11 work streams that contribute to our five strategic themes, all of which have tested well The committee is pleased with the progress at this early stage is assured that the development of the strategy is on track.
-Indicators/milestones Priorities Oversight Q1 Q2 Q3 Q4 Co-produce, with our partners and patients, a five-year strategy focused on health inequality, to commence in April 2023.
+Objective 10 Develop a ne Lead Executive Roger Davids son, Di rector of Strategy and Transformation Lead Assurance Scrutiny Finance and Investr nent Committee Lead Executive's Assurance statement Ass ured   F Partially Assured  Not Assured $\Box$ ExCo and the Board have received strategy and been instrumental in st out for agreement by the Board and completed to schedule, with the rele by the organisation.
+In the past few including strategy events for LAS leas site interviews and commissioning least Healthwatches.
+This work will conti development including what our app contribute to our five strategic theme naping it.
+There is currently there is r want input from sta months we have p aders, a successfu ocal engagement v nue.
+We are now fo proach will be acros a timelir easonal keholde prioritise I crowd vith the p ocussing ss 11 wo ne and process laid ble confidence it will ers and ownership d engagement souring project, on- public via g on content ork streams that committee is pleased v lopment of the strateg with the progress at this early s y is on track. tage is assured that the Indicators/milestones Priorities Oversight Q1 Q2 Q4 Co-produce, with our partners and patients, a five-year strategy focused on health inequality, to commence in April 2023.
 Director of Strategy and Transformation our int leader ICS's.
-Board sessio Scoping strategic with our internal and external challeng leaders including all e with partners of the nges priorities and on for LAS Publish a strategic intent document for formal engagement with partners Engage with partners Publish final version of strategy document RAG RAG Co-produce an estates strategy with incremental implementation Chief Financial Set up programme F paper h Estates options following agreement rust Board Formally engage with stakeholders to obtain Publish an agreed strategy Start implementation of from 2022/23 onwards.
-RAG RAG RAG feedback on the options agreed strategy Increase collaboration with primary care, working with otational placements ree new PCNs primary care networks and contributing to implementation of the Fuller Stocktake recommendations.
-Chief Medical Officer / IUC Medical Director Agree contracts of support with next cohort of PCNs Scope LAS response to Identify the priorities and developed an action plan from the Fuller Stocktake Agree additional PCNs looking for support from LAS paramedics Plan and deliver Fuller Plan and deliver Fuller Stocktake action plan with partners ller Stocktake RAG Stocktake action plan with partners ' Continue to develop new and innovative ways of working with our partner organisations and Director of Strategy and Transformation to guid t and analyse data e opportunities v ways of working feasibi ete review on the lity of joint response unity cars Agreed priorities areas where new models / innovation is required Scoped, defined and agreed new models with partners, ready for implementation across the Trust.
-RAG RAG претенацоп
+Board sessic ng strategic with ternal and external rs including all development on with major focus alth inequality. challer e with partners of the nges priorities and on for LAS Publish a strategic intent document for formal engagement with partners Engage with partners Publish final version of strategy document RAG RAG Co-produce an estates strategy with incremental implementation Chief Financial Officer Chief Financial paper n Estates options following agreement rust Board Formally engage with stakeholders to obtain Publish an agreed strategy Start implementation of from 2022/23 onwards.
+RAG RAG feedback on the options agreed strategy Increase collaboration with primary care, working with otational placements ree new PCNs primary care networks and contributing to implementation of the Fuller Stocktake recommendations.
+Chief Medical Officer / IUC Medical Director suppor of PCN Agree contracts of support with next cohort of PCNs Scope LAS response to the Fuller Stocktake y the priorities and ped an action plan ne Fuller Stocktake Agree additional PCNs looking for support from LAS paramedics Plan and deliver Fuller Plan and deliver Fuller Stocktake action plan with partners Stocktake action plan with partners Continue to develop new and innovative ways of working with our partner organisations and ative ways of working with Strategy and for new ways of working feasibi ete review on the lity of joint response unity cars Agreed priorities areas where new models / innovation is required Scoped, defined and agreed new models with partners, ready for implementation across the Trust.
+RAG RAG